gitter-badger/haro/README.md

 # haro
-Harō is a modern immutable DataStore build on ES6 that can be wired to an API.
+Harō is a modern immutable DataStore that can be wired to an API.
 It is a partially persistent data structure, by maintaining version sets of records in `versions`.

 [![build status](https://secure.travis-ci.org/avoidwork/haro.svg)](http://travis-ci.org/avoidwork/haro)